Is it true you offer two concentration areas of your internship?

 What is the preselect option?

-We have a preselect option for each track, granting early admission to qualified University of Minnesota students.
+We have a preselect option for each concentration area, granting early admission to qualified University of Minnesota students.

 - Baccalaureate degree earned or expected from the University of Minnesota and

 - DPD verification or intent to complete from the University of Minnesota